apavlidi/Terraform/README.md

 # Terraform

-#### A terraform file that deploys an EC2 with apache2 installed on AWS.
+#### A terraform file that deploys an EC2 (publicly accessible with ssh and http/https) with apache2 installed on AWS.

-The resources created to achieve that goal.
+The following resources created to achieve that goal.

 1. Create vpc
 2. Create Internet Gateway